 CIU FM will work closely with the PIU to ensure this is kept up to date on a monthly basis.

 All goods procured under the project that can be defined as ‘asset’ must be given a unique identifying number and entered into an asset register.
-The unique identifying number should also be recorded in the procurement file.
+Consumables are excluded from the definition of assets The unique identifying number should also be recorded in the procurement file.

 Both the auditors and the WB Task Team or Financial Specialist may inspect the asset register and verify the accountability of all assets.
 If any assets are found to be unaccounted for, the expenses incurred for their purchase may not be eligible for reimbursement from the grant funds.
 In such cases, the IA may be required to refund the corresponding amount to the WB.